LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

    Takes a block of code, and within this code it temporarily suspends some back-end operations of the email queue so that a batch of email messages can be queued quickly.
-Any messages which are already queued will continue to send while the code in the specified block is running.
+Any messages that are already queued will continue to send while the code in the specified block is running.

 .. method:: email_queue(\
          -data= ?, \